WATOLINK/mind-speech-interface-ssvep/README.md

    cd ODC-DEMO
 ```

-ODC-DEMO/configs.py --> open this file in a text editor and ensure the NUM_STIMS value is set to your desired # of stimuli (4 or 6 or 8)
+NOTE: ODC-DEMO/configs.py --> open this file in a text editor and ensure the NUM_STIMS value is set to your desired # of stimuli (4 or 6 or 8), then save and exit.

+Now you should be able to run the data collection tool!

 for openBCI
 ```python